ihmwg/IHMCIF/README.md

 More examples can be found in the [Google doc](https://docs.google.com/document/d/1tuHzE6N8ENy-8NxeV8CFv9W1BDoJkRoc9VRwoK0Ic5E/edit?usp=sharing).

+*Note that we always need more use cases, to expose issues with the existing file formats.
+Furthermore, actual raw data for each example is vitally important.*

 Existing PDB format is not sufficient since it assumes atomic structures, and only supports a small number of input experimental data sources (e.g.
 X-ray crystallography, NMR).